Cinnamon Rum Caramels

-Cinnamon & rum extracts give these chewy and buttery caramels a perfect touch of warmth and they are deliciously addicting!!
+Cinnamon & rum extracts give these chewy and buttery Cinnamon Rum Caramels a perfect touch of warmth and they are deliciously addicting!!

 Meet my new favorite caramel.
 These chewy & buttery caramels are excellent on their own, but wait until you taste the added flavor and touch of warmth from a small addition of cinnamon & rum extracts.